menu

 Living in Mission

-The overall education level of Mission is somewhat higher than in the average US city of 21.84%: 27.39% of adults 25 and older in the city have at least a bachelor's degree.
+In terms of college education, Mission is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 28.59% of adults 25 and older in the city have at least a bachelor's degree.

 The most common language spoken in Mission is Spanish.
-Other important languages spoken here include English and Tagalog.
+Other important languages spoken here include English and Polish.